 Student advice (general) | Student advice (general) study(at)hs-ansbach.de |

-You will be able to upload your application materials between May 1 and 31, 2025, so the upload link will only become available by then.
+You can upload your application materials between May 1 and June 15, 2025, so the upload link is available at that time.
 We're looking for people passionate about science and storytelling from diverse backgrounds, ranging from recent science or social science and humanities undergraduates all the way to working scientists or even artists.
 What you'll need:

 Master application from abroad

-Applicants from outside Germany first need a preliminary review documentation (VPD, German for "Vorprüfungsdokumentation)" from an organization called “uni-assist.de”.
+If you’re applying from outside Germany you will need a preliminary review documentation (VPD, German for "Vorprüfungsdokumentation)" from an organization called “uni-assist.de”.
 This means that uni-assist will check your previous academic degrees and determine how they are graded in the German grade system.
 Because this usually takes 4–6 weeks, we recommend that you do this as soon as possible (you can start at any time, before the Ansbach University of Applied Sciences application period starts on May 1st).
-You will then use the uni-assist report to apply at the "PRIMUSS" application portal at Ansbach University of Applied Sciences, which will open in May.
+You will then use the uni-assist report to apply at the "PRIMUSS" application portal at Ansbach University of Applied Sciences, which is now open.
+Make sure to submit the VPD until July 15th; after that it may be too late to arrange the visa.

 For specific questions about the course, please contact course director Prof. Dr. Andreas von Bubnoff at andreas.von-bubnoff(at)hs-ansbach.de.